EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

-Whenever `tagset` column does not exist, it will be added on-the-fly with type `SYMBOL`.
+Whenever `symbolset` column does not exist, it will be added on-the-fly with type `SYMBOL`.
 On other hand when column does exist, it is expected to be of `SYMBOL` type, otherwise line is rejected.

-### Fieldset
+### Columnset

 Area of the message that contains comma-separated set of `name=value` pairs for non-symbol columns.
 For example in a message like this: